98Miquelle11/sql/PasjaInformatyki/Part1/README.md

 *An example of a relational model in the form of a single table.*

 <img src="https://github.com/98Miquelle11/sql/blob/main/PasjaInformatyki/images/9.jpg?raw=true" width="550">

-*An example of a relational model in the form of two related tables.*
+*An example of the relational model in the form of two related tables.*

 <img src="https://github.com/98Miquelle11/sql/blob/main/PasjaInformatyki/images/10.jpg?raw=true" width="550">

 ## SQL